101121/WGDI-/source/r.rst

    figurefile = result(.png,.pdf)
       figurefile is

-Example
+.. rubric:: Example
-"""""""

-Modify
+.. rubric:: Modify
-""""""

 Modify the parameters that are right for you to run

-Begin
+.. rubric:: Begin
-"""""

-Use `wgdi -r retain.conf` to run the parameter file and output the results you want.
+Use ``wgdi -r retain.conf`` to run the parameter file and output the results you want.

 .. image :: _static/1.png
    :align: left